luis-silva/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/tg/aws_tg.proto.sk.md

 ### UpstreamSpec

-Upstream Spec for AWS Lambda Upstreams
+Upstream Spec for AWS TargetGroup Upstreams
-AWS Upstreams represent a collection of Lambda Functions for a particular AWS Account (IAM Role or User account) in a particular region
+AWS Upstreams represent a collection of TargetGroup targets for a particular AWS Account (IAM Role or User account) in a particular region

 ```yaml